LanceAve/OpenGL_Exploration_Escapades/README.md

 ## Branches and Overview
 This repository makes use of branches.
 Each branch builds from the previous one, so... as I further get through the material, you'll see things shuffling around and more stuff being added in.
 Nothing earth-shattering.
 Just me getting through the material and the such.

 You'll notice that there are some branches where I go off on a tangent.
 Some will be marked as `_junk` for experimental stuff that didn't work.
+The whole point of it is to just leave a breadcrumb of info when I come back to this months later so I know what the heck I was attempting.
+It'll still run just fine!
+I'll (try) to make sure of it.
+But like... expectations won't match reality.
+So the result I was aiming for won't match the reality.
+Who knows!
+If I manage to successfully make that "feature" works, I'll remove the junk and give it it's own branch.

-Stuff that did work will be given an abbreviation with the readme updated to reflect what was achieved.
+Anyhow.
+With that ramble out of the way, stuff that did work will be given an abbreviation with the readme updated to reflect what was achieved.
 You'll see what I mean later, don't worry.

 While I have you here, you might as well take a look at what each branch is all about.
 If you want to, at least.
 Here's a little table that shows them off.
 It's gonna get updated as more shows up.
 You get a little link to follow too.
 Isn't that nice?